 There are several ways to search for LSI keywords.
 I’ll show you a few applications to INSTANTLY search for related keywords.

-- Content Optimizers: If you got the budget, you can always make your life easier by using a tool like NeuronWriter or Surfer SEO to tell you exactly which keywords to include.
+• Content Optimizers: If you got the budget, you could always make your life easier by using a tool like NeuronWriter or Surfer SEO to tell you exactly which keywords to include.

 This is one area where many SEOs and copywriters fail to optimize.